 Survival-of-the-fittest element comes into play here, and you realize you must adapt to survive.
-Being fat or a twig isn’t going to fare well for you in the long run.
+Being fat or being a twig isn’t going to fare well for you in the long run.

 Prison isn’t a fun location to be.
 You continuously have to watch your back and protect and defend yourself from unwanted encounters of organized attacks.

-Consistently maintaining good form through prison workouts are is an easy way to deter others from trying anything against you.
+Consistently maintaining good form through prison workouts are an easy way to deter others from trying anything against you.

 4. Restricted Diets